-Neither the amount of the tournament entry fees nor the amount of all allowable player buy-ins may exceed \$100,000.
-If both entry fees and buy-ins are used at a single tournament, then the combined amount of both the entry fee and all allowable buy-ins shall not exceed \$100,000.
+Neither the amount of the tournament entry fee nor the amount of all allowable player buy-ins may exceed five hundred dollars.
+If both an entry fee and buy-ins are used at a single tournament, then the combined amount of both the entry fee and all allowable buy-ins shall not exceed five hundred dollars.
 (47.1-841 added, perm.
 12/30/98)